Book publishing in India

 Book publishing in India refers to the process of book creation within India, a growing field in recent years, which makes the country the sixth-largest book publishing nation in the world.
 While there is optimism about the growth of Indian publishing (especially in urban India), the sector is also afflicted by a lack of accurate figures about books published, knowledge shared and revenues earned.
 It is further divided between the local and multinational players, the English language and the local languages publishers.
 Self-publishing and immense free content, which is an offshoot of the digital revolution in print, further challenge the traditional ways of printing.

-The major players in Academic Publishing are PHI Learning (formerly known as Prentice Hall of India), Wiley India, Taylor and Francis India, New Age, Viva Books, TMH, Jaico and Manakin Press.
+The major players in Academic Publishing are PHI Learning (formerly known as Prentice Hall of India), Wiley India, Taylor and Francis India, New Age International Publishers, Viva Books, TMH, Jaico and Manakin Press.

 Nielsen India study

 One recent study on Indian publishing was the Nielsen India Book Market Report 2015: Understanding the India Book Market, which is priced, and has been described as a "study" or "survey".
 News reports emerging based on this report claim that India ranks in second place among all countries as an English-language print book publisher, that it has some "9000 publishers" and that over 70% of Indian publishers have "digitised their content to produce ebook versions".
 The Indian publishing industry has grown over time and in 2017 was estimated at US $6.7 billion.